Luka-sama/draco-ts/README.md

 draco-ts
 ============================
-This is the repository of the game MMO(RPG) framework.
+This is the repository for the MMO(RPG) framework.
+Currently in development.

 Installation
 ------------